rachaelbabister/blush-bakes-blog/README.md

 - I want to add more or delete favourite recipes to my profile.
 - I want to amend the details of my profile.

+### Agile Methodology

+Before work started on the build of the website, I created a Board of User Stories to determine exactly what was needed.
+Using the MoSCoW method, it was much easier to implement each issue based on their priority rather than trying to get everything completed.
+My User Story Board can be viewed [here.](https://github.com/users/rachaelbabister/projects/3/views/1)

 ---
 ## Design